oanguenot/webrtcmetrics/README.md

 Stats can be captured during a defined period or time.
-To do that, set a value to the parameter `stopAfter` to stop receiving reports after that duration given in ms. If you want to capture statistics as long as the call is running, omit that parameter of set the value to `-1`.
-In that case, you will have to call manually the method `stop()` of the probe to stop the collector.
+To do that, set a value to the parameter `stopAfter` to stop receiving reports after that duration given in ms. If you want to capture statistics as long as the call is running, omit that parameter or set the value to `-1`.
+In this case, you will have to call manually the method `end()` to stop capturing the metrics.

 The first set of statistics collected (first report) is called the **reference report**.
 It is reported separately from the others (can't be received in the `onreport` event) but is used for computing statistics of the next ones (for